La Sportiva TX2 Evo - Women's Review

 Climbing Ability

-With a firm edge and a rigid sole, the TX2 Evo has excellent edging abilities, making it a fierce competitor in this category.
+With a firm edge, low profile design, and a rigid sole, the TX2 Evo has excellent edging abilities, making it a fierce competitor in this category.
 This shoe has few competitors with comparable climbing ability, soaring away from most of the pack.
-With its updated sock-like fit, the shoe fits like a glove and gives the desired sensitivity for scrambling on rock.
-The mesh uppers are stretchy and allow your foot to move and breathe, all the while giving the precision of a climbing shoe without the discomfort.
-The TX2 Evo is lightweight with a thin toe, which significantly aids in its competency at crack climbing.
+With its updated sock-like fit, the shoe fits like a glove while supplying the desired sensitivity for scrambling over rock.
+The mesh upper is stretchy and breathable, thereby allowing freedom of movement, all the while giving the precision of a climbing shoe without the discomfort.
+Although the sock-like upper doesn't not offer the same protection found in other more durable shoe constructions, the narrow toe box and low profile design of the TX2 Evo provides some of the best climbing performance of any approach shoe available today.

 Hiking Comfort

+One of the first things our testers noticed about the TX2 Evo was its stretchy mesh lining around the heel and tongue.
+The heel sits at a perfect height and is incredibly comfortable, and the stretchy mesh conforms to your heel.
+The width is ideal, and the toe is narrow enough for excellent climbing precision but wide enough for hiking comfort.
 The TX2 Evo has a knit-mesh upper that is lighter and more breathable than its predecessor, the TX2.
-The shoe slips on like a sock, requiring two hands, but once it's on, it's easily adjustable with the lacing extending all the way down to the toes.
+The shoe slips on like a sock, requiring two hands, but once it's on, it's easily adjustable, with the lacing extending all the way down to the toes.
 You can pull the laces tight for moving on technical terrain or loosen them up for more casual outings.
+Our testers found it necessary to size up 1/2 size in order to ensure a precise fit due to the narrow design.

 Support